Pat Young

-Patrick G. Young Jr. (born April 20, 1983) is an American politician from Maryland who is currently a member of the Baltimore County Council, representing District 1.
-He was previously a member of the Maryland House of Delegates in District 44B from 2015 to 2022, and served as the Chair of the Baltimore County Delegation from 2018 to 2022.
+Patrick G. Young Jr. (born April 20, 1983) is an American politician who has served a member of the Baltimore County Council representing the first district since 2022.
+A member of the Democratic Party, he was a member of the Maryland House of Delegates in District 44B from 2015 to 2022.

 Early life and career

-Young was born in Catonsville, Maryland and graduated from Mount Saint Joseph High School in 2001.
-He was a member of the Boy Scouts of America Troop 140 in Woodlawn where he earned the rank of Eagle Scout in 2001.

-After graduation, Young enlisted in the U.S. Marine Corps Infantry (1st Battalion, 8th Marine Regiment) and served through two combat tours in Iraq as well as a humanitarian mission to Liberia.
-In November 2004, he was awarded a combat promotion for actions rendered during the Second Battle of Fallujah.
+Young was born in Catonsville, Maryland, and grew up in Woodbridge Valley.
+He was a member of the Boy Scouts of America Troop 140 and graduated from Mount Saint Joseph High School in 2001, afterwards enlisting in the U.S. Marine Corps Infantry (1st Battalion, 8th Marine Regiment) and serving through two combat tours in Iraq as well as a humanitarian mission to Liberia.
+Young fought in the Second Battle of Fallujah, during which his unit lost 21 men, including his two best friends, but received a combat promotion for actions rendered during the battle in November 2004.

-After returning home, Young attended Towson University, where he founded the Student Veterans Group of Towson and earned three bachelor's degrees (political science, religious studies, and philosophy).
+After returning home, Young attended Towson University on the GI Bill, where he founded the Student Veterans Group of Towson and earned three bachelor's degrees (political science, religious studies, and philosophy).
 In 2010, he was hired by Towson as the coordinator of veterans services.
 In 2011, Young was appointed by Governor Martin O'Malley to the Maryland Veterans Commission.

+Maryland House of Delegates

-In May 2013, Young announced he would run for the Maryland House of Delegates in District 44B, seeking to succeed state Delegate Shirley Nathan-Pulliam, who announced a run for Maryland Senate in 2014.
-He won the Democratic primary with 22.9 percent of the vote, edging out his opponent by 34 votes and coming in second place behind incumbent state Delegate Charles E. Sydnor III.
+In May 2013, Young announced he would run for the Maryland House of Delegates in District 44B, seeking to succeed state delegate Shirley Nathan-Pulliam, who announced a run for Maryland Senate in 2014.
+He won the Democratic primary with 22.9 percent of the vote, edging out his opponent by 34 votes and coming in second place behind incumbent state delegate Charles E. Sydnor III.
 Young and Sydnor defeated Republican Michael Russell in the general election.

-In the legislature

 Young was sworn into the Maryland House of Delegates on January 14, 2015.
+He was a member of the Appropriations Committee during his entire tenure, including as the chair of the personnel oversight subcommittee from 2019 to 2022.
 From December 2018 to 2022, he served as the chair of the Baltimore County Delegation.

+Baltimore County Council

 In May 2021, Young announced that he would not seek re-election to the House of Delegates in 2022, instead opting to run for the Baltimore County Council, seeking the seat held by outgoing councilmember Tom Quirk.
 In March 2022, he was endorsed by county executive Johnny Olszewski.
 Young won the Democratic primary with 43.8 percent of the vote, and later won the general election on November 8, 2022, with 63.4 percent of the vote over his opponent.